Dirichlet spectrum of the paradigm model of complex PT-symmetric potential: $V(x)=-(ix)^N$: Three Methods: M1, M2 and M3

 These two equations are indeed equivalent yet one may be more convenient than other in numerical computations for various values of $N$.
-To be sure, we use both for the correctness of results.
+To be sure, we use both for the correctness of a result.
 Another point in these calculations is a proper choice of $d$, such that eigenvalues do not change appreciably as we change the value of $d$ for a given accuracy.
-For an accuracy of $10^{-2}$, we find that $d= 10$ is an optimum value, we check that our results do not change at least upto two decimal places as we take $d=$ 9 or 11.
+For an accuracy of $10^{-2}$, we find that $d= 10$ is an optimum value, we check that our results do not change at least up to two decimal places as we take $d=$ 9 to 11.
+Going for a better accuracy adds only to computational time and no other complication.
+Also since we are interested in commenting on the correct trend of the parametric evolution of $E_n(N)$ ( analytically continued (dashed) curves versus the solid curves in Fig. 4), a better accuracy is not indeed a concern here.